adainrivers/nw-tradingpost-price-extractor/README.md

 # This tool is no longer maintained.
 Please see https://nwmarketprices.com/ for an updated tool and market prices.

+See our newest website: [Paliapedia - Palia Database](https://paliapedia.com)

 # Screenshot Parser
 Easy to use TP screenshot parser.